javascott/go_tokensampleproject/README.md

             1) it will return you a token
         2) GET localhost:8080/{path_to_test}
             1) you will need to set the Header parameter of Authorization: {token from step 1}
-            2) it will return you a count for how many times that path was used